fanthom1234/vm_ubuntu_webserver/README.md

 What's more?
 1. I struggle a bit with DHCP, I tried to create a private network using DHCP, but it keeps crashing with an existing network.
 Now that I tried to create a private network using static IP, it works!!
-DHCP is there!!
-I guess it's the default, or some hidden setting underhood allows this.
+But it's just a static IP.
 Underneath is the source that I found to learn more about DHCP.(not the DHCP config clash thing)🥧
 - https://www.youtube.com/watch?v=xR0p_yU9Cdo&t=10s